TeachBooks/mirror_teachbook_manual/book/workflows/branches.md

 3. Simply paste the link, specify the working directory (location where you would like to save the folder locally) and click on 'Clone'.

+4. You now have a local copy of the repository.

+5. Now you can start branching.
+Have a look at the other section!

 ````
 `````
 ``````